airacommunity/AIRA-User-Guide/F.3.19. SMTP Activity.md

 - Once all settings have been configured according to your requirements, review them to ensure accuracy.
 - Click the submit button located below the configuration window to save the settings for sending the email.

+**Additional Options:**

+Right-click on the "Trigger Activity" app in the AIRA Designer workflow to access additional options:

+- Unlink: Disconnect the app from any connected apps or tools in the workflow.
+- Setting: Access and modify the settings of the app.
+- Rename: Change the name of the apps for better organization.
+- Trigger: Set triggers on the app to initiate actions based on specified conditions or events.
+- Delete Module: Permanently delete the app from the workflow if it's no longer needed.

 ----

 > To proceed with your exploration, just click the 'Next' button to seamlessly move on to the next section.